department-of-veterans-affairs/vets-design-system-documentation/src/_experimental-design/action_links.md

 **Note:** Action links will be replacing green primary buttons that link to another page.

 - Use a primary (green) Action Link for the primary call to action on a page or the start of a digital service.
+Use only one primary Action link per page.
 - Use a secondary (blue) Action Link when there are multiple Action Links on a page or if the actions are of equal hierarchy.
 - Use a reverse (white) Action Link for a dark background.